miguelgimenezgimenez/react-google-map-draw-filter/README.md

 ### Properties

-the markers prop is an array of object containining a latLng object with lat and lng properties and any properties you want to provide which will be returned after the polygon filter.

 You can provide polygon , and Marker options the same way you would in google maps, the mapStyle takes widtht and height property for the map, set to 600px by default